adtya/if3-docs/src/figlet-web-docker.md

     ```
     $ docker run figlet-web
     ```
+    > use `docker run ... -d` if you want to continue using the terminal, or don't want the app to stop if you press `Ctr+C`. `-d` stands for detach. it tells docker to detach from the terminal and run in the background once the container has started.
  - Now the app should be running and should be accessible from the browser. goto `http://HOSTNAME_IN_CHIT.i10e.xyz:8080` to see it.
  - Not seeing anything?
 We need to ask docker to let us see what's on port 8080
     > `-p <host port>:<container port>` flag for the `docker run ...` command gives access to the `<container port>` from `<host port>` on the host.
     ```
     $ docker run -p 8080:8080 figlet-web
     ```
  - Try again by visiting `http://HOSTNAME_IN_CHIT.i10e.xyz:8080`
- - How to remove that ugly :8000 at the end?
+ - How to remove that ugly :8080 at the end?
 For that, we have to tell caddy to do its magic
  - Update the Caddyfile, `/etc/caddy/Caddyfile` so it knows where out docker python app is.
     ```diff
     +figlet-web-docker.HOSTNAME_IN_CHIT.i10e.xyz {